From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation

-\begin{itemize} \item \textbf{RQ1:} How does ExeAgent perform compared to existing CUAs in terms of success rate? \item \textbf{RQ2:} Does our framework generate high-quality Excel tutorials?
+To comprehensively evaluate the performance of our automated tutorial generation framework, we designed a series of experiments to address three key Research Questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} How does ExeAgent perform compared to existing CUAs in terms of success rate? \item \textbf{RQ2:} Does our framework generate high-quality Excel tutorials?
 Do human evaluations and LLM-based evaluations yield consistent results?
 What are the quality differences among Excel tutorials generated by different LLMs?
-How do automatically generated tutorials compare with those authored by domain experts? \item \textbf{RQ3:} What are the costs (time, money, token, step) of automatically generating tutorials? \end{itemize}
+How do auto-generated tutorials compare with those authored by domain experts? \item \textbf{RQ3:} What are the costs (time, money, tokens, steps) of automatically generating tutorials? \end{itemize}